Rome.us

 The Equestrian Monument to Giuseppe Garibaldi

 In order to explore the whole district, tourists are suggested to start their journey from the highest point of the hill – the Garibaldi monument.
-The statue of general Garibaldi residing on a horse date back to 1895.
+The statue of General Garibaldi residing on a horse dates back to 1895.
 Right at the foot of the statue, there is an observation deck that opens up a splendid view on the domes of Roman buildings.

 The Manfredi Lighthouse